-This course goes deep into the topic of estate planning and wealth transfer so that you not only get CE credits for your state but you gain valuable knowledge.
+This course goes deep into estate planning and wealth transfer so that you not only get CE credits for your state but you gain valuable knowledge.

 In the state of North Carolina, you need 24 credit hours every 2 years.
 Once you complete this course, we'll send over your passing grade so you get the credit you need.